- For your role

-Financial analysis software is connected to the ERP and enables the finance team to further analyze and review large volumes of data as well as automate processes.This software enables people to provide insights about the business that are hidden in standard reporting and do day-to-day tasks faster.
+Financial planning and analysis software is connected to the ERP and enables the finance team to further analyze and review large volumes of data as well as automate processes.This software enables people to provide insights about the business that are hidden in standard reporting and do day-to-day tasks faster.
 These insights can be anything from what products have performed well in the last quarter based on set profit margins to which customers have the highest cost-to-serve.

 Financial analysis software also typically enhances the reporting capability from the ERP in the form of financial statement creation and financial dashboards.
 Some ERP systems create financial reports but have limited customization.
 Most finance teams harness the financial data visualization tools to create a number of simple and visually appealing charts and graphs.
 These dashboards update automatically with new transactions and make sharing financial performance simple.